 What Causes Mixed Content Warnings?

-We’ve found that most common mixed content warnings appear right after someone migrates their WordPress site from HTTP to HTTPS.
+We’ve found that most common mixed content warnings appear right after someone migrates their site from HTTP to HTTPS.
 Some HTTP links simply get carried over, and this causes mixed content warnings to start firing.

 Here are some additional causes of this warning: